-Opposition parties may tacitly encourage supporters to lend.their votes to another opposition party, or at least campaign half-heartedly, if they feel they are unlikely to win themselves in a particular constituency, while the party to whom votes are to be lent has a reasonable chance of success.
+Opposition parties may tacitly encourage supporters to lend.their votes to another opposition party, or at least campaign half-heartedly, if they feel they are unlikely themselves to win in a particular constituency, and the party to whom votes are to be lent has a reasonable chance of success.
 This strategy is often backed up by previous voting figures for each constituency.
 However, an approach that relies on individual voters to work out who is most likely to win in their constituency leaves too many things to chance, such as how well-informed or otherwise an individual voter is.
 Because of this, and the other measures the Tories are employing to rig the system, there is too big a risk that informal tactical voting will not deliver constituencies on the scale needed to swing a general election.
 Nor can it assume that statistical analysis of voting patterns in an up-coming election will be consistent with what has gone before especially when various new alliances present themselves and may cause opposition votes to fragment in hitherto unknown ways.

 Concerns about a single-party progressive alliance

 The term ‘progressive alliance’ is sometimes taken to mean the same thing as an electoral pact.
 However, it can also be used to refer to a newly constituted single-party alliance.
 Such an alliance would become a broader church than the Labour Party is at present.
-Presumably, those proposing a new progressive alliance party on the left of centre, for example, would hope to attract Labour, Lib Dem and Green members who see their various agendas as not too dissimilar, to operate as one collaborating party, rather than plundering the same pool of voters, thereby favouring the Tories.
+Presumably, those proposing a new progressive alliance party on the left of centre, for example, would hope to attract centrist Labour supporters, leaf-leaning Lib Dem and Green members who see their various agendas as not too dissimilar, to operate as one collaborating party, rather than plundering the same pool of voters, thereby favouring the Tories.
 Their combined power would aim to beat the Tories in a general election, then govern as a progressive alliance.
 However, there are serious concerns about whether such an alliance would be a viable means of defeating the Tories.